Insights /

 In an article published on incentiveandmotivation.com it was stated that;

-some of the key experiences that employees are missing out on in support of their development include learning by “osmosis” from being around more experienced colleagues (and colleagues from different departments), developing essential soft skills and building their professional networks.
+"some of the key experiences that employees are missing out on in support of their development include learning by “osmosis” from being around more experienced colleagues (and colleagues from different departments), developing essential soft skills and building their professional networks. "

 I have particular interest in the challenges that surround ‘learning by osmosis’.
 As stated by business psychologist Lee Chambers and highlighted by Sarah Darwod soft skills such as telephone manner, managing conflicts and collaborating are learnt through observation.
 “You can’t read a book to learn these things,” Chambers says.
 “It’s very much something that you just pick up.
 Remote working can be challenging because you don’t have the chance to observe people in more senior positions and how they handle things.”
 Of course in reality there are books, and courses designed to help people gain an understanding of areas such as conflict management - but are they really a substitute for observation and ‘on the job learning’ through osmosis?